cloud-ark/kubeplus/README.rst

 KubePlus Platform toolkit simplifies discovery and use of Kubernetes Operators and Custom Resources in a cluster.

-Kubernetes Custom Resource Definitions (CRDs), popularly known as `Operators`_, extend Kubernetes API to manage third-party software as native Kubernetes objects.
+Kubernetes Custom Resource Definitions (CRDs), popularly known as `Operators`_, extend Kubernetes to run and manage third-party software directly on Kubernetes.
 Today, number of Operators are being built for middlewares like databases, queues, ssl certificates, etc.
-The Custom Resources introduced by Operators represent 'platform elements' -- their Spec definitions  encapsulate some higher-level workflow actions on the underlying infrastructure resource that they are managing (database, queue, ssl certificate, etc.).
-A novel approach for building platforms on Kubernetes is to construct a platform stack from multiple Custom Resources, essentially building  platform as Code.
+The Custom Resources introduced by Operators essentially represent 'platform elements' as their Spec definitions encapsulate some higher-level workflow actions on the underlying infrastructure resource that they are managing (database, queue, ssl certificate, etc.).
+A novel approach for building platforms on Kubernetes is to construct a platform stack from multiple Custom Resources, essentially building platforms as Code.

+Platform as Code approach provides true portability across Cloud providers as your entire platform stack is running on Kubernetes.
+It also enables Kubernetes YAML to become common language between Operations team and application development teams.

 .. _Operators: https://coreos.com/operators/